lmangena72/i-portfolio/README.md

-# Computer Science Student | Software Developer Portfolio
+# Informatics Student | System Analyst Portfolio

 Welcome to my portfolio!
-This repository showcases my skills, projects, and experiences in the field of Computer Science.
+This repository showcases my skills, projects, and experiences in the field of Informatics.

 ## My Goals Are
 To secure an internship or entry-level position to gain practical experience in software engineering, computer sciences and or related fields.